TUDelft-books/CSBB-textbook/book/Quarter2/Week2_6.md

 # Week 2.6: Biases and Papers
 This week, we will focus on an important aspect of science: Biases.

 Bias: unconscious or otherwise.
 We all have biases shaped by our neurodevelopment—culture, language, experiences.
 As scientists, we strive to be objective, but the reality is that we very rarely are.
 In this workshop, we will discuss how to be aware of our biases and what we might want to do to shape them in the way we want.
 And why it matters.
 Biases influence which theories we believe; what papers get published and how scientific theory changes.
-This becomes even more relevant when using AI based tools to support or improve your research project.
+This becomes even more relevant when using AI-based tools to support or improve your research project.

 Components this week are: